Dunedin UNESCO City of Literature Robert Burns Poetry Competition 2021

-The Robert Burns poetry competition prizes are generously sponsored by the Otago Scottish Heritage Council, Lee and Royden Somerville (Published Adult); the Dunedin Public Libraries Association (Unpublished Adult), with additional prizes sponsored by the Centre for Irish and Scottish Studies at the University of Otago.
+The Robert Burns poetry competition cash prizes are generously sponsored by the Otago Scottish Heritage Council, Lee and Royden Somerville (Published Adult); the Dunedin Public Libraries Association (Unpublished Adult), with additional prizes sponsored by the Centre for Irish and Scottish Studies at the University of Otago.

 Prizewinners will be notified by the middle of December, and the winners are invited to read their poems at a special prize-giving ceremony on Robert Burns Birthday, 25th January.
 Winners are presented with their medals, cash prizes (for first place), and certificates.
-The winners are again invited to read their poems at the Dunedin Burns Club's annual Robert Burns Supper celebration later that evening.
+First place winners are again invited to read their poems at the Dunedin Burns Club's annual Robert Burns Supper celebration later that evening.
 If unable to attend, arrangements can be made for prizes to be collected by, or delivered to, the recipients.

 The prizes include:

-1st Prize: William Brown and Charles Turner Medal presented by the Dunedin Burns Club; $1000 generously sponsored by Lee and Royden Somerville and the Otago Scottish Heritage Council; publication of the winning poem in the Otago Daily Times; invitation to the Dunedin annual Burns Supper celebration (sponsored by the Centre for Irish and Scottish Studies).
+1st Prize: William Brown and Charles Turner Medal presented by the Dunedin Burns Club; $1000 generously sponsored by Lee and Royden Somerville and the Otago Scottish Heritage Council; publication of the winning poem in the Otago Daily Times; invitation and ticket to the Dunedin annual Burns Supper celebration (sponsored by the Centre for Irish and Scottish Studies).

 2nd Prize: Certificate

 3rd Prize: Certificate

-1st Prize: Allan Millar Medal and trophy presented by the Dunedin Burns Club; $500 generously sponsored by the Dunedin Public Libraries Association (Friends of the Library); publication of the winning poem in the Otago Daily Times; invitation to the Dunedin annual Burns Supper celebration (sponsored by the Centre for Irish and Scottish Studies).
+1st Prize: Allan Millar Medal and trophy presented by the Dunedin Burns Club; $500 generously sponsored by the Dunedin Public Libraries Association (Friends of the Library); publication of the winning poem in the Otago Daily Times; invitation and ticket to the Dunedin annual Burns Supper celebration (sponsored by the Centre for Irish and Scottish Studies).

 2nd Prize: Certificate